consensusnetworks/casimir/contracts/ethereum/README.md

 ### Contracts

+Casimir deploys two internal contracts and interfaces with suite of vendor contracts from the Consensus Specs, Chainlink, OpenZeppelin, SSV, and Uniswap.
+All contract source code is located in the [./src](./src) directory.
 A Hardhat environment for development and deployment is configured in the [hardhat.config.ts](./hardhat.config.ts) file.
-The following contract scripts are run from the monorepo root directory:
+The following contract scripts can be executed from the **monorepo root** directory:

 - `npm run dev:ethereum` - Run a local Ethereum network and deploy contracts
 - `npm run test:ethereum` - Run tests for the Ethereum contracts